 Clear Lake Specialties Sleep Center

 Clear Lake Specialties Sleep Center is a sleep disorder treatment facility that provides professional sleep studies for adults.
 Our mission is to decrease the risk of medical and psychological complications associated with sleep disorders, thereby improving your quality of life.
-Our multi-disciplinary team of physicians is led by a board-certified sleep specialist who has more than over a decade of experience in diagnosing and managing the gamut of sleep disorders.
+Our multi-disciplinary team of physicians is led by a board-certified sleep specialist who has more than a decade of experience in diagnosing and managing the gamut of sleep disorders.

 About Our Technicians